 Using search-based webparts is not a real, full-blown localization solution, but rather a simple solution to primarily offer content in certain language.
 Very useful for targeted content production or certain customizations, though!

-Manually creating multiple home/landing pages and the logic to land the users on right page
+Manually creating multiple home/landing pages and the logic to land the users on the right page

 This requires some custom coding, but you can redirect users based on their user profile properties – and hence, you can have multiple home pages, customized for your different user groups!
 Performance in this options is good, and different groups can have very different landing pages, so this is a very versatile option.